Jacksonmwirigi/LearningKotlin-/READMe.md

-# This is my First Kotlin Project.
+# This is my First Kotlin Project- Consuming web services.
-## Simple projects aiming to learn new android language-KOTLIN
+## This is a simple app that comsumes data from the free Wikipedia API.